asdcid/Comparison-of-neighbour-joining-software/README.md

 # A plan for benchmarking decentTree
-Compare different the running time, memory usage and accuracy of different neighbor-joining software with Snakemake.
+Compare the running time, memory usage and accuracy of different neighbor-joining software with different input alignments and threads.

-1. subread < total reads, if subread > total reads, output all reads

-3. the new software name must be the same as config file and rules
-4. converted file format (.sth, dist)
-5. set path system export PATH="":$PATH, including the timeout

 ## Requirments
   **Script required**
-  - timeout (https://raw.githubusercontent.com/pshved/timeout/master/timeout, for the CPU time and memory usage limitation)
+  - timeout (https://github.com/pshved/timeout, for the CPU time and memory usage limitation)
   - pigz
   - Snakemake v5.13.0
   - IQ-Tree (for Multiple sequence alignment conversion, from `.fasta` to `.dist`)